If you are a small business owner you want to get as many people through your door as possible.

 This is how SEO works and it’s the aim of all SEO agencies like SEO Sydney Experts to learn what Google’s rankings algorithm is up to and make sure that your website complies with these ranking factors.
 For a detailed insight into Googles algorithm changes read– History of Google Algorithm Updates by Search Engine Journal.

 So the next step here is to ask what are the best ways to help with your website’s ranking?
 There are hundreds of ranking triggers and signals that you can send to Google and they can be divided into two camps or schools of thought; ‘black hat’ and ‘white hat’.
 Google tells us How Search algorithms work.

 There is also the forgotten grey hat area which I will also discuss here.
 A point to note here and this is how I like to write my articles is that since the algorithm is constantly changing and refining for better search results, it’s important that business owners gear their website up for the consumer and not the search engine.
 Writing streams of irrelevant content to appease the search engines doesn’t work any more.

 It’s got to be all about the user experience or the customer journey and how they interact with your website.
 Remember, your customers are the ones parting with their money and not Google!

 Past History & Changes of Google’s algorithms

-In the early SEO days it was easy to rank a website.
-The theory behind it was that the more links you had the better off your were and the higher the rankings.
-If one company had 1000 in bound links and you had 2000 then you were better off.
-Google in these ‘wild west’ days was not concerned about the quality and quantity of content ONLY the number of back links.
+In the early SEO days, it was easy to rank a website.
+The theory behind it was that the more links you had the better off you were and the higher the rankings.
+If one company had 1000 inbound links and you had 2000 then you were better off.
+Google in these ‘wild west’ days was not concerned about the quality and quantity of content ONLY the number of backlinks.